javagl/glTF/specification/2.0/README.md

 ---------------------------------------
 <a name="reference-node"></a>
-### node
+### Node

 A node in the node hierarchy.
-When the node contains [`skin`](#reference-skin), all `mesh.primitives` must contain `JOINTS_0` and `WEIGHTS_0` attributes.
+When the node contains `skin`, all `mesh.primitives` must contain `JOINTS_0` and `WEIGHTS_0` attributes.
 A node can have either a `matrix` or any combination of `translation`/`rotation`/`scale` (TRS) properties.
 TRS properties are converted to matrices and postmultiplied in the `T * R * S` order to compose the transformation matrix; first the scale is applied to the vertices, then the rotation, and then the translation.
 If none are provided, the transform is the identity.
 When a node is targeted for animation (referenced by an animation.channel.target), only TRS properties may be present; `matrix` will not be present.

 **Properties**